 As far as sanitation is concerned, having practiced open defecation for ages, people were used to going into the open area or jungle for their ablutions.
 They had to walk more than 300 metres to find a suitable spot.
 Since most people went out early in the morning, many of the women would wait until dark to relieve themselves so they could avoid being spotted upon.
 The situation was rather more challenging during the monsoon when they had to avoid puddles and at the same time watch out for snakes and insects.

 At the start of the Swachh Bharat Mission Gramin (SBM-G) campaign in October 2014, sanitation coverage was barely 35.42%.
 The district administration carried out various awareness building and triggering exercises that emphasized the need to adopt safe sanitation practices.
 They pointed out the effects of open defecation on health and well being of the community.

 Unfortunately, the men folk paid scant attention to the issue.
 On the other hand, the women began to take interest in the issue.
 Under the leadership of Lailavati Devi, they met and discussed sanitation issues, knowing that it was up to them to bring about behavior change in their families – as the men could not be relied upon to do the job.

 They had the full support of the district administration that provided incentive and masonry training and connected them with SHGs to construct toilets.

 Even as the women were being mobilized into the campaign, they faced some resistance from people, who were pessimistic and discouraging.
 Nevertheless, the women stuck together and went ahead with building their Izzat Ghars.

 Owing to the last monsoon, toilet construction was delayed.
 However with 98% sanitation coverage in both the village and district level, they will be declared open defecation free soon.
 With nearly all of them having toilets now, the women are delighted.
-We never have to go out to relieve ourselves now, they said.
+Our families never have to go out to answer nature’s call now, they said.